last updated: Mar 8, 2017

-In fact the company behind soy-based ingredients, called BiOH® polyols, is Cargill.
+In fact, the company behind soy-based ingredients called BiOH® polyols, is Cargill.

-Genetically modified foods are still banned in Europe and more than 40 countries now require GMO labeling.
+Genetically modified foods are still banned in 19 Europen countries and more than 40 countries now require GMO labeling.
 USA and Canada are not among them.

 3,800 barrels of oil are saved when 100,000 mattresses are manufactured with soy-based foam.
 You'd expect considerable savings for the consumer right?
 Nope.
-Soy-based memory foam mattresses or bio foam mattresses are actually more expensive than regular memory foam even though they cost less to produce.
+Soy-based memory foam mattresses or bio-foam mattresses are actually more expensive than regular memory foam even though they cost less to produce.
 Companies overcharge since they can promote the “eco-friendly” characteristics.

 Replacing a portion of the chemicals in foam makes it 5-20% healthier.
 Is 5-20% good enough?

-Are Bio Memory Foam Mattresses Environmentally Friendly?
+Are Soy Memory Foam Mattresses Environmentally Friendly?

-No. The expansion of soy plantations in countries such as Brazil and Argentina means that rain forests are being completely slashed and burned, eliminating critical habitats for many plant and animal species.
+No. The expansion of soy plantations in countries such as Brazil and Argentina means that rainforests are being completely slashed and burned, eliminating critical habitats for many plants and animal species.

-Genetically modified soy accounts for 93% of all soy grown in the United States as of 2010.
+Genetically modified soy accounts for 94% of all soy grown in the United States as of 2012.

 Soy does not produce this odor, the odor derives from the harsh chemicals used to make these synthetic foams.
-Green tea leaves or industrial perfumes are often added as an attempt to mask the odor.
+Green tea extract or industrial perfumes are often added as an attempt to mask the odor.

 Are Bamboo Mattress Fabrics Eco-friendly?

-Soy memory foam mattresses are often wrapped in bamboo fabric.
+Eco memory foam mattresses are often wrapped in bamboo fabric.
 The percentage of bamboo is anywhere from 20-60% bamboo.

 According to the OTA, Organic Trade Association, "bamboo may be a more ecologically sensitive source of feedstock for rayon production, the rayon itself is not distinguishable from rayon produced from any other feedstock, and uses a lot of toxic chemicals in the process.
-So while the bamboo itself may be considered environmentally friendly, the production of rayon is not, and the public should not be misled into thinking that the bamboo derived fiber can be considered "natural" - it is clearly synthetic.
+So while the bamboo itself may be considered environmentally friendly, the production of rayon is not, and the public should not be misled into thinking that the bamboo-derived fiber can be considered "natural" - it is clearly synthetic.
 There are a lot of misconceptions about the "natural" label too, whether it is related to food or textile products."

-Where to Buy Soy Memory Foam Mattresses?
+Where to Buy Eco Memory Foam Mattresses?

 Chances are your local store probably has a bio memory foam brand.
-It may also be marketed under plant-based mattress, biofoam, eco foam mattress or eco-friendly memory foam mattress.
+It may also be marketed under plant-based mattress, coconut foam, biofoam, eco foam mattress or eco-friendly memory foam mattress.

 The foam industry is very small.
 There are only a handful of companies in the USA making polyurethane foams and memory foam.
-Almost all mattress companies buys from one of these manufacturers or import foam from Europe or China.
+Almost all mattress companies buy from one of these manufacturers or import foam from Europe or China.
 The rest is marketing.